solidjs/solidhack-submissions/README.md

 # Blitz

-Fast, simple and efficient state management for Solid.
+Fast, simple, and efficient state management for Solid.

 ```bash
 ## Getting started is easy!